Excerpt: Just A Kiss

 As she grazed her lips against his, he realized he had two choices.
-One, he could kiss her again and in the process convince himself that it was a-okay to head inside for a nightcap that would most definitely lead to sex.
+One, he could kiss her again and in the process convince himself that it was okay to head inside for a nightcap that would most definitely lead to sex.
 Or two, go home and take a cold shower.
 Option one appealed to him the most, but if he gave into Jenna’s friend with benefits crap, their relationship would end up being based on sex.
 Just like all his relationships.

 Instead of giving into what his body desired, he gave her a long lingering kiss that bordered on chaste.
 Almost.
 The sexual energy between them could probably power up Lucinda’s porch lights.
 With reluctance and regret for what could have been tonight, he stepped away.
 “I’m looking forward to tomorrow.”

-While he still held a shred of willpower, he forced his feet to move toward his Explorer.
+While he still held a shred of willpower, he forced his feet to move toward his vehicle.
 As he backed out of Jenna’s driveway, he tried hard not to think about their kiss.
 He tried even harder not to think about what she might wear tomorrow.
 The harder he thought, the harder he became.

 “Damn,” he muttered.
 “What the hell did I get myself into?”